 Install all Office 365 PowerShell Modules Using Script:

 This PowerShell script installs all Office 365 PowerShell modules with the single cmd-let.
-Additionally, it connects to Office 365 through PowerShell.
-You can Download the script from TechNet gallery.
+Additionally, it connects to Office 365 services through PowerShell.

 - Modules required for Office 365 services are automatically downloaded and installed upon your confirmation.